 Phone: (314) 535-6964 Ext 12

-Cynthia Crim is the Grants Manager for the Norman J. Stupp Foundation (Commerce Bank Trustee).
-Cynthia has more than 14 years of management experience in the Nonprofit Sector.
-She has a passion for developing new programs, serving as a connector of people and organizations and technical advisor.
+Cynthia Crim has served as a board member since 2017.
+She is the Grants Manager for the Norman J. Stupp Foundation (Commerce Bank Trustee).
+Cynthia is an experienced grant maker with corporate, independent, and family foundations and has more than 20 years of experience working with nonprofit and government agencies.
+She has a passion for developing new programs, serving as a connector of people and organizations, and technical advisor.
 City Resident of: Ward 6, The Gate District neighborhood

 Chauncey Walker Batchelor

-Chauncey “Skip” Batchelor worked for the American Red Cross from 1986 to 2013 as Midwest Area Director and supported the implementation of all disaster planning and readiness activities in 11 Midwest states.
-He has a bachelor’s of sociology and a master’s in divinity from The Met Theological Seminary in Washington D.C.
-City Resident of: Ward 17, Central West End neighborhood
+Chauncey “Skip” Batchelor has served as a board member since 2017.
+He worked for the American Red Cross from 1986 to 2013, last serving as Midwest Area Director and supported the implementation of all disaster planning and readiness activities in 11 Midwest states.
+In addition to continued service with the Red Cross, he is an active volunteer with his parish, Cathedral Basilica of Saint Louis.
+City Resident of: Ward 28, Skinker DeBaliviere neighborhood